 It's surprising how quickly costs add up.
 "Fees for $250 here, $400 there become as commonplace as $4 lattes," said Northrop.

-Besides the down payment, there is the deposit, appraisal, inspection, attorney, moving and more expenses beside the buying price.
+Besides the down payment, there is the deposit, appraisal, inspection, attorney, movers and more expenses in addition to the buying price.
 Additionally, most lenders ask that a buyer has enough to cover at least two house payments after closing, which means there needs to be extra money in the bank.
 Go over all of the closing costs with your attorney to avoid sticker shock.

 Buying a home is not for the faint of heart.
 Finding the right place takes time, and once you find it, you can easily get outbid.
 Just remember that new inventory is always coming onto the market and, eventually, there will be something you love.